boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 highlighted in dark blue while all other matches are highlighted in a translucent blue.

-You can enable filtering by the selected substructure (button with the structure), to only show candidates that contain the selected substructure.
+You can enable filtering by the selected substructure (button with the structure, top left), to only show candidates that contain the selected substructure.
-Further, you can filter the candidate list using a SMARTS pattern or full-text search.
+Further, you can filter the candidate list using a SMARTS pattern or full-text search (top ribbon).

 You can open a context menu by right click on a proposed structure.
 It offers you to open the compound in PubChem or copy the InChI or InChI key in